meteor/meteor/content/code-style.md

 We recommend using the [Airbnb eslint configuration](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) which verifies the Airbnb styleguide.

 Below, you can find directions for setting up automatic linting at many different stages of development.
-In general, you want to run the linter as often as possible, because it's the fastest and easiest way to identify typos and small errors.
+In general, you want to run the linter as often as possible, because it's a fastest and easy way to identify typos and small errors.

 <h3 id="eslint-installing">Installing and running ESLint</h3>